5 Tips For Fishing Without Bait

 Fishing net 8M/20M Durable Single Layer Monofilament Fishing Net Fish Gillnet with Float Trap for Outdoor Hand Catching Fish Fishing Tool Durable and Anti-Corrosion (Color : 20m)

 Gillnets are excellent nets that trap the fish’s gills as it tries to pass through the net.
-With the gill covers caught, the fish can neither retreat nor move forwards.
+The fish can neither retreat nor move forward with the gill covers caught.
 Gillnets are made using either nylon or monofilament lines.

-This net is designed to capture the fish’s head as it swims through it and then entraps it as it struggles to set itself free.
+This net is designed to capture the fish’s head as it swims through it and then entraps it as it struggles to free itself.
 Gillnets are rough, and in most cases, the fish may end up dying while struggling to set itself free.
 In addition, the net may leave the fish’s heads mangled and twisted.

 Gillnets are effective, but they can be lethal to the fish.